semaver/core-stack/packages/core/README.md

 function isObjectClass(obj: Nullable<object & { call?: JsFunction, apply?: JsFunction }>): boolean;
 ```

-Checks if a given object is a class.
+Checks if a given object is a class (constructor) rather than an instance, by testing that it is callable (has `constructor`, `call`, and `apply`).
+Returns `false` for `null`/`undefined` (handled safely — never throws) and for plain instances.
+Note: because the check is essentially "is this callable", ordinary functions also return `true`.

 [Back to top](#table-of-contents)